TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ## Overview
 Thank you for using Tencent Cloud Game Multimedia Engine (GME) SDK.
-This document provides a detailed description that makes it easy for Android developers to debug and integrate the APIs for GME.
+This document provides a detailed description that makes it easy for Android developers to debug and integrate the APIs of GME.

 ## How to Use